defold/doc/docs/en/manuals/adapting-graphics-to-screen-size.md

 This will make sure that the screen will resize to always show the same amount of content as specified in the *game.project* file, possibly with additional content shown above and below or to the sides, depending on if the aspect ratio differs or not.

 You should configure the width and height in the *game.project* file to a size that allows you to show your game content unscaled.
-With this as the initial size you can easily test how your content will look on different screens using the [window size selection menu](#_testing-on-different-screen-resolutions).

 ### High DPI setting and retina screens